European emission standards: Background

 In the European Union, emissions of nitrogen oxides, total hydrocarbon (THC), non-methane hydrocarbons (NMHC), carbon monoxide (CO) and particulate matter (PM) are regulated for most vehicle types, including cars, trucks (lorries), locomotives, tractors and similar machinery, barges, but excluding seagoing ships and aeroplanes.
 For each vehicle type, different standards apply.
 Compliance is determined by running the engine at a standardised test cycle.
 Non-compliant vehicles cannot be sold in the EU, but new standards do not apply to vehicles already on the roads.
 No use of specific technologies is mandated to meet the standards, though available technology is considered when setting the standards.
 New models introduced must meet current or planned standards, but minor lifecycle model revisions may continue to be offered with pre-compliant engines.

 Along with emissions standards, the European Union has also mandated a number of computer on-board diagnostics for the purposes of increasing safety for drivers.
 These standards are used in relation to the emissions standards.

 During the early 2000s, Australia began harmonising Australian Design Rule certification for new motor vehicle emissions with Euro categories.
 Euro III was introduced on 1 January 2006 and is progressively being introduced to align with European introduction dates.

-Euro 7 was formally given approval by EU countries in April 2024.
+Euro 7 was formally approved by EU countries in April 2024.

 Toxic emission: stages and legal framework

-The stages are typically referred to as Euro 1, Euro 2, Euro 3, Euro 4, Euro 5 and Euro 6 for Light Duty Vehicle standards.
+The stages are typically referred to as Euro 1, Euro 2, Euro 3, Euro 4, Euro 5, Euro 6 and Euro 7 for Light Duty Vehicle standards.

 The legal framework consists in a series of directives, each amendments to the 1970 Directive 70/220/EEC.
 The following is a summary list of the standards, when they come into force, what they apply to, and which EU directives provide the definition of the standard.